ethereum/ethereum-org-website/src/content/nft/index.md

 Ultimately owning the real thing is as valuable as the market makes it.
 The more a piece of content is screen-grabbed, shared, and generally used the more value it gains.

 Owning the verifiably real thing will always have more value than not.

-#### Scarcity {#scarcity}

-The creator of an NFT gets to decide the scarcity of their asset.
-Just because all NFTs have unique identifiers, does not mean all token representations have the same scarcity.

-For example, consider a ticket to a sporting event.
-Just as the organizer of an event can chose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
-Sometimes these are exact replicas, such as 5000 General Admission tickets.
-Sometimes several are minted that are very similar, but each slightly different, such as a ticket with an assigned seat.
-In another case, the creator may want to create an NFT where only one is minted as a special rare collectible.

-In all of these cases, each NFT would still have a unique identifier (like a bar code on a traditional "ticket"), with only one owner.
-The intended scarcity of the NFT matters, and is up to the creator.
-A creator may intend to make each NFT completely unique in order to create scarcity, or have reasons to produce several thousand replicas.
-Remember, this information is all public.

 <Divider />